vsoch/nero2/pages/getting-started/submitting.md

 ##  What's next?

 Actually, quite a lot.
-Although you now know how to submit a simple batch job, there are many other options and areas to explore in the next sections:
+Although you now know how to submit a simple batch job, there are many other options.

-* [Running jobs][url_runningjobs]
+You can get the complete list of parameters by referring to the `sbatch` manual page (`man sbatch`).